Skip to content

 How it works

-Around 9am every Friday (Rāmere) morning, we begin by posting six randomly-chosen words on our Twitter feed.
+Around 9am every Friday (Rāmere) morning, we begin by posting six words selected from an Aotearoa New Zealand poem on our Twitter/X feed, and three on our Instagram stories.

 You can enter as many times as you like.
 Read the other entries and ‘like’ your favourites!
-When we see a new entry, we retweet from our account, and at the end of the working day we post a winner.
+When we see a new entry, we retweet or post a story from our account, and at the end of the working day we post a winner.

 Character count